ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **Sharepoint OnPrem** as the collection type, enter the following information:

 1. Complete the following fields in **Enter your credentials**:
-    -  **Username** - The username of the SharePoint user with access to all sites and lists that need to be crawled and indexed.
+    - **Username**: The username of the SharePoint user with access to all sites and lists that need to be crawled and indexed.
-    -  **Password** - The password of the SharePoint user.
+    - **Password**: The password of the SharePoint user.
 This value is never returned and is only used when creating or modifying credentials.
 1. Optional: Set the following switch:
-    -  **Enable SAML authentication** - By default, this switch is set to **Off**.
+    - **Enable SAML authentication**: By default, this switch is set to **Off**.
 When set to **On**, you can use SAML claims-based authentication.
 The default is NTLM authentication.
-         - **Identity Provider endpoint** - The URL of the Identity Provider endpoint, for example `https://adfs.server.example.com/adfs/services/trust/2005/UsernameMixed`.
+         - **Identity Provider endpoint**: The URL of the Identity Provider endpoint, for example `https://adfs.server.example.com/adfs/services/trust/2005/UsernameMixed`.
-         - **Relying Party endpoint** - Optional: The URL of the Relying Party Trust endpoint.
+         - **Relying Party endpoint**: Optional: The URL of the Relying Party Trust endpoint.
 If unspecified, the following value is used: `https://<sharepoint_server>:<port>/_trust/`.
-         - **Relying Party Trust identifier** - The URL of the Relying Party Trust identifier, for example `urn:sharepoint:sample`.
+         - **Relying Party Trust identifier**: The URL of the Relying Party Trust identifier, for example `urn:sharepoint:sample`.
 If unspecified, the following value is used: `https://<sharepoint_server>:<port>/_trust/`.
 This feature is available in the 2013, 2016, and 2019 versions.
 1. Complete the following field in **Specify what you want to crawl**:
-    -  **Web Application Url** - The SharePoint web service URL, for example `https://<host>:<port>`.
+    - **Web Application Url**: The SharePoint web service URL, for example `https://<host>:<port>`.

 1. Optional: Set the following switch in **Proxy settings**:
-    -  **Enable proxy settings** - By default, is set to **Off**.
+    - **Enable proxy settings**: By default, is set to **Off**.
 Enable this option when you are using the proxy server to access the data source server.
-         -  **Username** - Optional: The proxy server username to authenticate, if the proxy server requires authentication.
+         - **Username**: Optional: The proxy server username to authenticate, if the proxy server requires authentication.
 If you do not know your username, you can obtain it from the administrator of your proxy server.
-         -  **Password** - Optional: The proxy server password to authenticate, if the proxy server requires authentication.
+         - **Password**: Optional: The proxy server password to authenticate, if the proxy server requires authentication.
 If you do not know your password, you can obtain it from the administrator of your proxy server.
-         -  **Proxy server host name or IP address** - The host name or the IP address of the proxy server.
+         - **Proxy server host name or IP address**: The host name or the IP address of the proxy server.
-         -  **Proxy server port number** -  The network port that you want to connect to on the proxy server.
+         - **Proxy server port number**: The network port that you want to connect to on the proxy server.
 1. Optional: Set the following switch in **Security**:
-    - **Enable Document Level Security** - By default, this switch is set to **Off**.
+    - **Enable Document Level Security**: By default, this switch is set to **Off**.
 When set to **On**, search time and document level security is activated.
 When you enable this option, you need to obtain the following information from the LDAP administrator.
 For more information, see [About document level security](#configuredls):
-        - **LDAP server URL** - The LDAP server URL to connect to, for example `ldap://<ldap_server>:<port>`.
+        - **LDAP server URL**: The LDAP server URL to connect to, for example `ldap://<ldap_server>:<port>`.
-        - **LDAP binding username** - The username used to bind to the directory service.
+        - **LDAP binding username**: The username used to bind to the directory service.
 In most cases, this username is a distinguished name (DN).
 The logon name might sometimes work with Active Directory.
 But unlike the general Windows logon, it is case-sensitive.
 It is recommended to use the DN, which always works.
-        - **LDAP binding user password** - The password used to bind to the directory service.
+        - **LDAP binding user password**: The password used to bind to the directory service.
-        - **LDAP base DN** - The starting point for searching user entries in LDAP, for example `CN=Users,DC=example,DC=com`.
+        - **LDAP base DN**: The starting point for searching user entries in LDAP, for example `CN=Users,DC=example,DC=com`.
-        - **LDAP user filter** - The user filter to search user entries in LDAP.
+        - **LDAP user filter**: The user filter to search user entries in LDAP.
 If unspecified, the default value is `(userPrincipalName={0})`.

           Before adding users so they can query using document level security, you need to authorize your app by connecting to the LDAP in your app and handling it.
 For more information about configuring a connection to your LDAP server in your app, see [Connecting to your LDAP server](https://www.ibm.com/support/knowledgecenter/SSQNUZ_2.5.0/cpd/admin/ldap.html).
           {: important}